ibex-team/ibex-lib/doc/strategy.rst

 ----------------------------------------

 So far, we have centralized in a unique place the result of the image computation which is already good but not optimal at all.
-Worse, the computation time of our program will likely be longer than without introducing this property!
-Indeed, the ``update'' function will be called basically whenever an operator change the box, which means that the funtion f will be evaluated again and again!
+Worse, the running time of our program will likely be longer than without introducing this property!
+Indeed, the ``update`` function will be called basically whenever an operator change the box, which means that the funtion f will be evaluated again and again!

 This event-oriented design of a property can be sometimes interesting but, clearly, it does not fit well here.